Welcome to the Bird and Nature Photography of Jumbo Williams.

 The International Court of Justice disagrees.
 It issued a landmark opinion on July 23rd 2025, stating that countries have a legal duty to protect people and ecosystems from the "urgent and existential threat" posed by climate change.

-My blog joins the many voices that attempt to foster understanding of the profound impact of Homo sapiens upon the Earth’s interconnected systems.
-Perhaps, as more people connect the dots, attitudes and priorities may adjust.
+My tiny blog joins the many voices that attempt to foster awareness of nature’s bounty and the profound impact of Homo sapiens upon the Earth’s interconnected systems.
+Perhaps, as more people choose to connect the dots, attitudes and priorities may adjust.

-If you want a indigenous perspective, read Robin Kimmerer’s "Braiding Sweetgrass”.
+If you want an indigenous perspective, read Robin Kimmerer’s "Braiding Sweetgrass”.
+Kate Marvel provides a scientist’s opinion.

 Galleries